-The following illustration shows the switches and jumpers on the system board.
+The following illustration shows the location of the switches and jumper blocks on the system board.

 Any jumper blocks on the system board that are not shown in the illustration are reserved.
-See the section about recovering the basic input/output system (BIOS) code in the Hardware Maintenance Manual and Troubleshooting Guide for information about the boot block recovery jumper.
+For information about the BIOS code recovery or flash ROM page-swap jumper, see "Recovering from a POST/BIOS update failure" on page 21.